 If you like this Milanesa steak recipe, I’m building a Mexican Food recipe library which may interest you.
 Lots of delicious homemade Mexican food as authentic as I can get it.

-- 1 1/2 cups Breadcrumbs like Seasoned Progresso with Parmesan
+- ½ cup Breadcrumbs, like Seasoned Progresso with Parmesan

 - 1 teaspoon Ancho Powder

-- Begin heating oil on medium heat on the stove top.
+- Begin heating oil in skillet on medium heat on the stove top.

 - In shallow casserole or pie dish, stir together breadcrumbs and spices, set aside.